TheLancashireman/DhG2/doc/Advanced.md

 The **htmlancestors** trees are not a problem because you explicitly tell it whose trees to generate.
 The assumption is that you do not generate ancestor trees for individuals that are private.

-In the desecndants trees, the generation needs to stop whenever a private individual is found.
+In the descendants trees, the generation needs to stop whenever a private individual is found.
 The **generate** configuration variable controls this; if you set **generate** to *public*, generation of the level stops when a private individual is encountered.
 The entire set of children is replaced with a link to a generic page that you can write to explain the privacy policy.